Chapter 10: Shopify Integration

 GDPR webhooksThree mandatory endpoints implementedRequired

-AdPriority’s Shopify integration is built on the modern Token Exchange authentication flow, embedded via App Bridge 4.1, and uses Polaris v13.9 for a native admin experience.
-The app reads the full product catalog via paginated REST API calls, maintains real-time sync through webhooks, stores priority metadata in metafields, and manages subscriptions through Shopify’s Billing API.
-All operations are secured with HMAC verification, encrypted token storage, and shop-scoped data isolation.
+AdPriority’s Shopify integration is built on the modern Token Exchange authentication flow (no legacy OAuth code exchange), embedded via App Bridge 4.1, and uses Polaris v13.9 for a native admin experience.
+The app reads the full product catalog via cursor-paginated GraphQL queries, maintains real-time sync through 9 webhooks (plus 3 GDPR), stores priority metadata in metafields using bulk metafieldsSet mutations, and manages subscriptions through Shopify’s Billing API.
+All operations are secured with HMAC verification, webhook deduplication, encrypted token storage, and shop-scoped data isolation.

 Key numbers for Nexus Clothing: